Benibur/cozy-konnector-extension/README.md

-# Cozy konnector extension
+# Cozy konnector browser extension

-Extension to help build Cozy konnectors.
+A browser extension to help build Cozy konnectors.

 1. [x] Interactive REPL to quickly see what you are scraping
 2. [x] Mouse selection to get selectors